songyandong/documentation/wallet/README.md

 ## Find All Your Transaction Records
 ![get coins from faucet](../images/explorer.png)
-And you can find the transaction records of all PPIO wallet accounts [here](https://explorer.testnet.pp.io).
+Also, you can find the transaction records of all PPIO wallet accounts [here](https://explorer.testnet.pp.io).